Last Updated on: 6th December 2023, 02:30 pm

 - Lack of mental stimulation.

-- Move your bird to a new spot to stop it from becoming too territorial of its primary area.
+- Move your parrot to a new spot to stop it from becoming too territorial of its primary area

 - Make slow movements whenever you’re around your parrot to avoid it from becoming stressed

 - Don’t force contact if your bird wants to be left alone.
 You will only weaken the bond

-- Use treats to discipline your bird and distract it when it’s acting aggressively.
+- Use treats to discipline your parrot and distract it when it’s acting aggressively

 Beaks are made out of keratin and grow continuously throughout a parrot’s lifetime.
 To keep their beaks at a comfortable length, parrots grind them down naturally by pecking at tough objects, chewing items, and eating abrasive foods.

 If a parrot feels its beak is getting too long, it will tap it against a blunt object and rub it against rough surfaces to shorten it.